-Teachers.
-Students in treatment schools were taught by six teachers.
-One of these teachers taught two treatment classes and another taught one treatment class and co-taught a second treatment class with another treatment teacher.
+a second treatment class with another treatment teacher.
 Students in control schools were taught by three control teachers.
 One of these three control group teachers taught three control classes.
 In one school, control group students were taught at various times throughout the day by a single teacher (i.e., these students were not taught together in one or more cohesive groups).
 On average, teachers in the treatment condition had 9 years of teaching experience, including 7.5 years teaching math in the middle grades and 1.5 years providing intervention to students with or at risk for MLD.
 Teachers in the control condition, on average, had 10.67 years of teaching experience, including 7.67 years teaching math in the middle grades and 5 years teaching interventions to students with or at risk for MLD.
 All teachers in both conditions had taken graduate-level coursework in mathematics and mathematics teaching methods.

 Students.
-Within each school, sixth grade students who had scored below the 40th percentile on the state mathematics assessment (the Oregon Assessment of Knowledge and Skills [OAKS]; see Measures section) at the end of 5th grade were eligible to participate in the study.
-The 40th percentile was selected as the cut point to ensure students included in the analytic sample were students with or at risk for MLD who may benefit from supplemental intervention in Tier 2 in preparation for algebra.
-In total, 112 students attended treatment schools and were assigned to classrooms that utilized the PAR intervention, while 86 students attended control schools and comprised the control group.
+Within each school, Grade 6 students who had scored below the 40th percentile on the state mathematics assessment (the Oregon Assessment of Knowledge and Skills [OAKS]; see section "Measures") at the end of Grade 5 were eligible to participate in the study.
+The 40th percentile was selected as the cutoff point to ensure students included in the analytic sample were students with or at risk for MLD, who may benefit from supplemental intervention in Tier 2 in preparation for algebra.
+In total, 112 students attended treatment schools and were assigned to classrooms that utilized the PAR intervention, whereas 86 students attended control schools and comprised the control group.
 One student in each condition did not provide consent to participate and was excluded from the study.
-Over the course of the year-long intervention, eight control students and 11 treatment students moved to other classes or schools not participating in the study (see Results section for a description of attrition).
+Over the course of the year-long intervention, eight control students and 11 treatment students moved to other classes or schools not participating in the study (see section "Results" for a description of attrition).
 Over the course of the year, one student moved into each condition, but students did not change conditions at any point during the year.
 See demographic characteristics for participating students by condition in Table 2.